-7 Conclusion
+7 CONCLUSION

 We present a post-hoc analysis of architectures in the most popular cell-based search spaces.
-We find a mismatch between the nominal the effective complexity, as many good-performing architectures, despite discovered by very different search methods, share similar traits.
-We also find many redundant design options, as performances of the architectures disproportionately depend on certain patterns while the rest are often irrelevant.
+We find a mismatch between the huge nominal complexity and the effective diversity, as many good-performing architectures, despite discovered by very different search methods, share similar traits.
+We also find many of the design options almost universally adopted to be redundant, as performances of the architectures disproportionately depend on certain operation and connection patterns while the rest are often irrelevant.
 We conclude that like the rapidly iterating search methods, the search spaces also need to evolve to match the progress of NAS and we provide suggestions based on the main findings in the paper, the latter of which also form some of the most evident directions of future work.
-Lastly, while cell-based NAS focusing on image classification is currently mainstream and the present paper focuses exclusively on such, alternative spaces and/or tasks exist (Howard et al., 2019; Wu et al., 2019; Cai et al., 2019; Duan et al., 2021; Tu et al., 2021).
-By adopting a macro search framework or focusing on an alternative task, they might be less subjected to some of the issues identified.
-Since the tools presented in the paper are largely search space-agnostic, a further future direction would also be to extend some of the analyses to them.